 Preach the Word

-- I solemnly charge you in the sight of God and Jesus the Anointed – the One who is about to judge the living and the dead – and by His appearing and by His Kingdom:
+- I solemnly charge you in the sight of God and Jesus the Anointed – the One about to judge the living and the dead – and by His appearing and by His kingdom:

 - preach the word.
-Be ready in season or out of season: convict with evidence, rebuke, and admonish in all patience and instruction.
+Be ready in season and out of season: convict with evidence, rebuke, and admonish in all patience and instruction.

 - For there will be a time when they won’t endure sound teaching.
 But with an itching ear they will gather heaps of teachers to themselves according to their own cravings,